venables/archived-dotfiles/README.md

+**NOTE:** This repository is no longer updated.
+I have moved to a much simpler, faster dotfile system at [venables/dotfiles](https://github.com/venables/dotfiles)

 # dotfiles

 Forked from [holman](https://github.com/holman/dotfiles).
 But I already had a dotfiles repo, so I manually did it instead of a github fork.